OneRoof is NZ's home of Real Estate, providing users with up to date property data to make more informed property decisions.

 The hybrid approach

-Our new, hybrid homepage came with an improved navigation structure, allowing users to navigate through some of our key sections on-site.
+The hybrid homepage introduced a clearer navigation structure, making it easier to move between key sections.
 This approach also highlighted an opportunity to further simplify our search journey, making us wonder if a user selecting a location first could work better than a user selecting a search type and a location at the same time.

 Case study one